 In addition to its use in coins, nickel-plated items like faucets or bumpers are common.
 Nickel is also used in electronics and as a component of stainless steel.

 Nickel that is chemically pure or combined with very small amounts of other metals is used in electronics and for processing chemicals, especially in foods and synthetic fibers.
-Because pure nickel is a reliable conductor of electricity, it's used for lead wires in electronics, in batteries and electrodes.
+Because pure nickel is a reliable conductor of electricity, it's used for wires in electronics, in batteries and electrodes.
 Pure nickel is also a heat conductor and resists corrosion, particularly from chemicals and caustic substances, and it is used in heat exchangers where resistance to corrosion is needed.

 Nickel is applied to a variety of products by a process known as electroplating.
 The nickel coin is no longer made completely of nickel; it's composed of 75 percent copper covered by 25 percent nickel.
-Nickel is used to cover car bumpers and wheels, and on motorcycles and bikes.
+Nickel plating is used to cover car bumpers and wheels, and on motorcycles and bikes.
 It's also used as a protective coating on parts for machinery to help protect against wear, and to encase metals that are exposed to corrosive elements.

 Nickel is alloyed with chromium and iron to form stainless steel for kitchen sinks, stainless flatware and cookware.
 These alloys contain about 8 to 10 percent nickel and 18 percent chromium, while the remainder is iron.
 For marine roofing materials, 3 percent molybdenum replaces an equal amount of iron in the alloy for additional protection against rust.
 Steel wire is electroplated with nickel for use in building and electrical applications.